-- Late fees will remain for deferments filed after a term has begun. - Students whose accounts are past due and do not have an authorized deferment on file will not be allowed to attend class. - Late fees will not be assessed for students who have authorized financial aid or have been approved for an alternative loan that covers the entire balance. - Late fees will be assessed when accounts become past due because of parking or library fines. - Diplomas, grades and official transcripts are withheld until all balances have been paid in full, even if a defermentform is on file for that term. - Accounts are considered past due if tuition has not been paid, a deferment form has not been filed, or pending financial aid has not been authorized prior to, or on, the tuition due date for that term's balance. - A hold prevents students from registering for the next term, and receiving official transcripts.
-Diplomas are not released until all balances are paid. - A student experiencing an unusual financial circumstance should consult with the Student Account Services Office at 407-646-2252 or sas@rollins.edu or Financial Aid Office at 407-646-1863 or via email at finaid@rollins.edu well before the duedate for payment.
-Any special payment arrangement must be requested in writing and requires the approval of Student Account Services. - For questions regarding holds, late fees, and refunds, please contact the Student Account Services at https://www.rollins.edu/student-account-services/
+- Past due balances of \$200 or greater will be assessed a monthly late fee of 1% of the past due amount. - Accounts are considered past due if tuition has not been paid, a deferment form has not been filed, or pending financial aid has not been authorized prior to, or on, the tuition due date for that term's balance. - Students with a past due balance of \$200 or greater will not be allowed to receive official transcripts.
+If the balance is greater than or equal to \$1,000, students will also not be permitted to register, change their schedule, or attend classes. - A student experiencing an unusual financial circumstance should consult with the Student Account Services Office at 407-646-2252 or sas@rollins.edu or Financial Aid Office at 407-646-1863 or via email at finaid@rollins.edu well before the due date for payment.
+Any special payment arrangement must be requested in writing and requires the approval of Student Account Services.